-- 1. Operate the generator set until it reaches operating temperature, or about 15 minutes. - 2.
+- Operate the generator set until it reaches operating temperature, or about 15 minutes. - 2.
 Stop the generator set. - 3.
 While the engine is still warm, drain the engine lubrication oil from the engine crankcase. - 4.
 Refill engine crankcase with oil.
-See Section 4.2.3 for oil recommendations. - 5.
+See the Engine Oil Recommendation section for oil recommendations. - 5.
 Run the generator set for a few minutes to distribute the clean oil. - 6.
 Stop the generator set.